sverweij/state-machine-cat/README.md

 ## Status
 - It's working and tested.
+Mostly.
 - It's very much 0.1.0; there's things I want to do to make it pleasant to use before releasing it: